 Slay minions, jungle creatures, and the enemy opponents to gather both gold and XP (experience points) to level up skills.
-Build OP gear to destroy enemy towers until you get to the ultimate objective.
+Craft items to destroy enemy towers until you get to the ultimate objective.
 You must destroy the enemy Nexus.
-Believe it or not, this game requires macro and micro strategy, intelligence and dexterity to win matches consistently.

 When was LoL released?

 When the closed-beta testing began in April of 2009, it had just seventeen champions available to play.
 They planned to release 20 champions in total but instead doubled for the full version.
-Its mobile version (Wild Rift) came out this year to North America on March 29, and it already gathers an average of 5 million monthly players on this server alone.
+Its mobile version (Wild Rift) was released in North America on March 29 and averages thirteen million players globally over a thirty-day span.
 It has come a long way since then.
 League of Legends has morphed many times after Steve 'Guinsoo' Feak created Defense of the Ancients Allstars over a decade ago.

 Steve Feak/Guinsoo and Dota Allstars